Close to the Edge

-Close to the Edge is the fifth studio album by the English progressive rock band Yes, released in the UK on 8 September 1972 and in the US on 13 September 1972, by Atlantic Records.
-It is their last album until Union (1991) to feature original drummer Bill Bruford, who found the album particularly laborious to make and felt unable to contribute better ideas, which influenced his decision to join King Crimson once recording had finished.
+Close to the Edge is the fifth studio album by the English progressive rock band Yes, released in the UK on 8 September 1972 and in the United States on 13 September 1972 by Atlantic Records.
+Comprising just three extensive tracks, the record represents a peak in the group's 1970s progressive era.
+It is their final album until Union (1991) to feature original drummer Bill Bruford, who found the painstaking recording sessions intensely laborious—influencing his decision to leave Yes to join King Crimson prior to the album's release.

-After scoring a critical and commercial hit with their previous album Fragile (1971) and touring the album, Yes regrouped with producer and engineer Eddy Offord to record a follow-up.
-The album's centrepiece is the 18-minute title track, with lyrics inspired by the Hermann Hesse novel Siddhartha.
-Side two contains two non-conceptual tracks, the folk-inspired "And You and I" and the comparatively straightforward rocker "Siberian Khatru".
-The album's cover, designed by Roger Dean, marked the debut of the band's "bubble" logo.
+Following the commercial success and promotional tour for their previous album Fragile (1971), Yes regrouped with producer and engineer Eddy Offord at Advision Studios in London to record a follow-up.
+Anderson and Howe compiled various musical sketches written on tour, which were meticulously assembled in the studio through a democratic, section-by-section arrangement process.
+The album's centrepiece is the 18-minute title track, an ambitious four-movement suite with lyrical themes inspired by the Hermann Hesse novel Siddhartha.
+Side two features two contrasting pieces: the pastoral, folk-infused "And You and I" and the hard-driving rocker "Siberian Khatru".
+The musical arrangements prominently integrated Rick Wakeman's virtuosic use of the Mellotron and church organ, expanding the band's sonic palette.
+The minimalist green sleeve art, designed by Roger Dean and inspired by the tarns of Haystacks, marked the historic debut of the band's iconic "bubble" logotype.

-Close to the Edge became the band's greatest commercial success at the time of release, reaching No. 4 in the UK and No. 3 in the US, where it sold over one million copies.
-The album's 1972–1973 tour comprised over 90 dates worldwide and marked the debut of drummer Alan White, who joined the band three days before it started.
-It was reissued in 1994, 2003, and 2013; the latter release includes previously unreleased tracks and new stereo and 5.1 surround sound mixes.
-Close to the Edge has since received widespread critical acclaim; in 2020, it was ranked 445th on Rolling Stones list of the "500 Greatest Albums of All Time".
+Upon release, Close to the Edge became the band's greatest commercial success to date, reaching No. 4 on the UK Albums Chart and No. 3 on the US Billboard 200, where it maintained a chart residency of over thirty weeks and eventually earned a platinum certification from the Recording Industry Association of America (RIAA) for selling over one million copies.
+Yes supported the record with the 1972–1973 world tour comprising over 90 dates, which marked the debut of replacement drummer Alan White.
+The record has been reissued multiple times, including expanded editions in 2003 and 2013 featuring new stereo and 5.1 surround sound mixes, and a comprehensive multi-disc Super Deluxe Edition box set in 2025 featuring a Dolby Atmos mix.
+Close to the Edge has since received widespread critical acclaim as a progressive rock masterwork, consistently appearing on Rolling Stones list of the "500 Greatest Albums of All Time".